 - Add yourself to the Buddy List to meet other volunteers, travel together or simply find a familiar face when you arrive.

 - Join the volunteer community on Facebook to see recent pictures from projects and other interesting stories and updates

 - A visa is required before travel for Ghana for UK passport holders and most nationalities.
 Do not apply too early, 3 to 4 weeks before travel is sufficient or your passport may be misplaced at the consulate or returned to you.
-The basic process is apply online, complete the form, print and send to the consulate with your actual passport, not a copy.
-You are strongly advised to pay the extra postage for special delivery with tracking there and include an additional special delivery envolope for the return journey back to you even though this may cost approx £7 each way.Without a passport you can't even swap project and travel elsewhere so it is worth paying the extra to make sure your passport is not lost in the post.
+The basic process is apply online, select tourist visa, complete the form, print and send to the consulate with your actual passport, not a copy.
+You are strongly advised to pay the extra postage for special delivery with tracking there and include an additional special delivery envelope for the return journey back to you even though this may cost approx. £7 each way.Without a passport you can't even swap project and travel elsewhere so it is worth paying the extra to make sure your passport is not lost in the post.
 If you live in or near London it may be advisable to drop off your passport and form and collect in person.
-The addresses required to complete the visa form are included on page 3 in the information pack sent after booking.
-Email us if you require letters of introduction which we can prepare for you.
+The addresses required to complete the visa form are included on page 3 in the information pack sent after booking on the sample form.
+If you have selected a volunteer/work visa or require letters please email us and we can prepare this for you.

 - As soon as you have your flight to Accra: Email us your flight to organise your pick up

 - At anytime : pay for your project - we will send you an invoice by email to pay online – don't worry we will send you a reminder if you forget!

 - We will organise your pick up and transfer from Accra airport automatically when we receive your flights

 Ghana at a glance